 When NOT to choose: Teams requiring offline development capabilities cannot use browser-based solutions.
 Organizations with limited network bandwidth may experience performance issues with large file operations.

-Don't consider VS Code for air-gapped deployments, Zed for production-critical environments before 1.0 release, or browser-based solutions for offline development scenarios.
+Avoid VS Code for air-gapped deployments, Zed for production-critical environments before its 1.0 release, and browser-based solutions for offline development scenarios.

 FAQ